thuiar/TEXTOIR-DEMO/README.md

 # TEXTOIR: An Integrated and Visualized Platform for Text Open Intent Recognition

 ## :pushpin: What is TEXTOIR
 **TEXOIR** is the first integrated and visualized platform for text Open Intent Recognition.
-This repo contains a pipeline framework to

-We divide OIR into two categories, open intent detection and open intent discovery.
-Though both of them are both essential modules for OIR, they have different characteristics and implementation methods.
-However, there is little related work for integrating these two modules.
-Although some toolkits are developed for Named Entity Recognition, Sentiment Analysis, there is little related work for intent recognition, not even in open-world settings.
-Therefore, we build a text open intent recognition platform to fill the blank.
+This repo is based on the [TEXTOIR toolkit](https://github.com/thuiar/TEXTOIR).
+It contains a pipeline framework to perform [open intent detection](./open_intent_detection) and [open_intent_discovery](./open_intent_discovery) simultaneously.
+It also consists of a [visualization system](./frontend) to demonstrate the whole process of the two sub-modules and the pipeline framework.

 ## :couple: Audiences